Aloshi/EmulationStation/THEMES.md

 Almost all positions, dimensions, origins, etc. work in percentages - that is, they are a decimal between 0 and 1, representing the percentage of the screen on that axis to use.
 This ensures that themes look similar at every resolution.

+Colors are hex values, either 6 or 8 characters, defined as RRGGBB or RRGGBBAA.
+If alpha is not included, a default value of FF will be assumed (not transparent).

 Example
 =======